-To help you decide which remedies are best for you, let’s take a closer look at them one by one.
+To help you decide which remedies are best for you, let us take a closer look at them one by one.

-3. Civil lawsuits for nursing home abuse in California
+3. How do I win civil lawsuits for nursing home abuse in California?

-Lawsuits against nursing homes and/or their employees typically require the plaintiff to prove three things:
+Lawsuits against nursing homes and/or their employees typically require you to prove three things:

 - The victim of the abuse was age 65 or older or was a “dependent adult” under California law;